n8henrie/n8henrie.github.io/_posts/2022-09-24-linux-vms-on-my-m1-mac.md

   at `/boot`

-Additionally, if you're as new to `libvirt` as me, you'll want to be familiar with a few additional commands, such as:
+Additionally, if you're as new to `libvirt` as me, you'll want to be familiar with a few additional commands.
+For example, using a machine defined in `mynixos.xml` which specifies `<name>nixos</name>`:

-- Using a machine named `x` based on config `y`:`virsh define y.xml`
+- Tell `libvirt` about the VM: `virsh define mynixos.xml`
-    - Do this again after making changes to config
+    - Do this again after making changes to the config file
-- Start / stop the vm: `virsh start x`, `virsh stop x`
+- Start / stop the vm: `virsh start nixos`, `virsh stop nixos`
-- Shutdown the machine: `virsh shutdown x`
+- Shutdown the machine: `virsh shutdown nixos`
-    - In most cases I had to specify `virsh shutdown --mode=acpi x`
+    - In most cases I had to specify `virsh shutdown --mode=acpi nixos`
-- Hard reboot (if `virsh reboot --mode=acpi x` isn't working): `virsh reset x`
+- Hard reboot (if `virsh reboot --mode=acpi nixos` isn't working): `virsh reset nixos`
-- `virsh console x`
+- `virsh console nixos`
-- Check the status: `virsh list`
+- Check the status of all VMs: `virsh list`

+As I've noted a few times I'm fairly new to this, so if you have suggestions please leave them in the comments below!

 [0]: https://www.naut.ca/blog/2021/12/09/arm64-vm-on-macos-with-libvirt-qemu
 [1]: https://libvirt.org/